firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/select.md

 	region = 'EMEA'
 ```

-### JOIN
+## JOIN

-A `JOIN` operation combines rows from two data sources (tables/views) and creates a new combined row that can be used in the query.
+A `JOIN` operator combines rows from two data sources (tables/views) and creates a new combined row that can be used in the query.

 ### Syntax
 {: .no_toc}